-Fairy Garden Campground: a tent, a hammock, an outhouse, and a campfire to roast marshmallows over all in miniature fairy size.
+Camping Fairy Garden: a tent, a hammock, an outhouse, and a campfire to roast marshmallows make the perfect miniature fairy size campground.

-The weather has finally turned, and it’s warm enough outside to think about things like camping and gardening, especially with #VictoriaDay long weekend quickly approaching in Canada and the un-official start to summer!
+This camping fairy garden is the perfect long weekend project.
+The weather has finally turned, and it’s warm enough outside to think about things like camping and gardening, especially with VictoriaDay long weekend in Canada and the un-official start to summer!
 I always plant my garden on the long weekend, and one of my annual favourite garden projects is making fairy gardens.

 Every year I end up saying it’s my favourite project ever, and this year is no exception.
 It’s so much fun thinking up all the little details to re-create in miniature.

 I always start with a big galvanized bucket filled with soil and grouped with other reclaimed plant pots on my deck.
 I love making the fairy gardens in containers because it really allows you to see all the little details up-close.

 After you have a container, pick out some small plants.
 Because I was going for a woodland feel for the camping fairies I used some little tree/shrubs, a fern, and a few flowers for colour.
 Plant them around the perimeter, leaving room to create your little scene, and then it’s time to get creative.

 I made the tent out of some twigs, bound together with twine, and pushed into the soil.
 The tent has a little doily base inside, and the fabric is sewn at the top and gathered together to make the little tent.
 Easy and sweet.

 I named our site “Pixie Hollow Campgrounds” and made the sign out of some wood and twigs, held together with a little hot glue.

 I picked up a few of the fun accessories at a craft store, like the red bucket and the little camping dishes.